Kingsleysase/Kingsleysase/README.md

 ###

-<p align="left">Hi, I am Kingsley, a passionate Research Data Analyst with years of hands-on experience in data analysis, research, monitoring and evaluation (M&E), and the development sector.<br><br>I specialize in extracting meaningful insights from data using tools like SQL, R, Excel, Power BI, and Tableau.
-I thrive on solving complex problems with simple, yet effective solutions.<br><br>Beyond crunching numbers, I am deeply invested in personal growth, mentoring others, and building a brand that resonates with excellence and authenticity.
-When I am not analyzing data, you will find me exploring the evolving tech landscape, playing soccer, or sharing insights on newly worked projects or me posting my tech journey on LinkedIn and X (Twitter).</p>
+<p align="left">Hi, I am Kingsley, a passionate Research Data Analyst/ Product analyst with years of hands-on experience in data analysis, research, monitoring and evaluation (M&E), product development, and the development sector.<br><br>I specialize in extracting meaningful insights from data using tools like SQL, R, Excel, Power BI, and Tableau.
+I also thrive on solving complex problems with simple yet effective solutions, especially by leveraging AI and vibe coding to develop products. <br><br>Beyond crunching numbers, I am deeply invested in personal growth, mentoring others, and building a brand that resonates with excellence and authenticity.
+When I am not analyzing data, you will find me exploring the evolving tech landscape, playing soccer, or sharing insights on newly worked projects, or me posting my tech journey on LinkedIn and X (Twitter).</p>

 ###